EngineHub/CraftBookDocs/source/mechanics/ammeter.rst

 Ammeter
 =======

-The ammeter allows you to get the current level (or amperage) in wires and redstone devices.
+The **Ammeter** mechanic allows you to get the current level (or amperage) in wires and redstone devices.

 Right click any redstone device while holding coal (or another configured item) to see the meter's output.
 This can be useful when debugging analogue redstone circuits, such as those that use comparators.